fennerm/gensketch/README.md

 - Manually arrange specific reads in a sketchpad track to produce figures for publication.

 ## Roadmap
+### 0.1.0

+- [ ] Basic SAM/BAM visualization

 ### 0.2.0

-- Basic SAM/BAM visualization
+- [ ] Initial sketchpad functionality with support for dragging and dropping reads

 ### 0.3.0

-- Initial sketchpad functionality with support for dragging and dropping reads

-### 0.4.0

-- Extra sketchpad functionality (exclude/cut/copy)
+- [ ] Additional sketchpad functionality (exclude/cut/copy)